dreamhigherct/dreamhigher/content/Support us/_index.md

 ## Donate

 #### Financial contributions
 We are a regsitered Non-Profit Organisation.
-If you would like to help financially, please contact us [here](./contact), or pay us a visit at [bloc 11](https://bloc11.co.za/).
+If you would like to help financially, you can make a EFT (South Africa), or Wire transfer (international) using these banking details:

+Bank: Standard Bank
+Account holder: DreamHigher Climbing Club NPO
+Account number: 10108520852
+Branch code 051001
+Swift code:  SBZA ZA JJ

+Please contact us [here](./contact) if you require further deails and to request a section 18A certificate to claim a tax deduction on your donation

 #### Gear
 We are also always looking for additional climbing gear to help our team members.
 Things we are in particular need of are: